quadpay/quadpay-merchant-sdk-ios/TOKEN_GUIDE.md

 As soon as your customer has confirmed their order you must exchange the QuadPay token.
 Tokens have a duration of 24 hours after which they can no longer be exchanged for orders.

 The timing of your shipping can be any time *after* you have exchanged the token.
+When submitting the token you will have a chance to finalize the order amount.

 #### Post the token